Love physical buttons? So does Hyundai, and it's promised to keep them for its new interiors | Autocar

-Hyundai will launch its next generation interior next year - and bosses promise to keep physical buttons.
+Hyundai will launch the first of its next-generation interiors next year – and bosses promise to keep physical buttons.

-The move, confirmed to Autocar by vice president of design Simon Loasby at the Seoul motor show, could also result in the size of the infotainment display being reduced and the software for the touchscreen made simpler in an effort to improve safety.
+The move, confirmed to Autocar by vice president of design Simon Loasby at the Seoul motor show, could also result in a smaller infotainment display and simpler-to-use software for the touchscreen in an effort to improve safety.

-It follows the likes of Volkswagen which last month promised a return to a more analogue cabin.
+The decision echoes that of other makers, such as Volkswagen, which last month promised a return to a more analogue cabin.

-“Our vision for our next generation interiors are [to design] the safest way is to keep the driver’s eyes on the road as much as possible,” he said.
+Loasby said: “Our vision for our next-generation interiors [is that] the safest way is to keep the driver’s eyes on the road as much as possible.

 He added: “It is all about the philosophy of calmness.
 The technology is there, but it is not shouting at us, but the architecture is keeping the driving experience safe.